 - UNHCR’s Global Appeal is published annually and presents UNHCR’s estimated financial needs in order to help and protect the persons of concern under its mandate

 - Global Resettlement Needs – UNHCR publishes each year a report with the projected global needs for resettlement

-- ”Coming Together for Refugee Education” is UNHCR’s latest report on refugee education (September 2020)
+- ”Staying the Course: The Challenges Facing Refugee Education” is UNHCR’s latest report on refugee education (September 2021)

 - The report ”Desperate Journeys” provides an overview on the situation in the Mediterranean Sea and arrivals to Europe (latest edition from October 2019)

 - The UNHCR-Mixed Migration Center report “On this journey no one cares if you live or dies” looks at the abuse and protection along the routes from East and West Africa to the Mediterranean (from August 2020)